FreifunkBremen/yanic/docs/docs_configuration.md

 ### no_owner
 {% method %}
 Set to false, if you want the json files to contain the owner information

+**WARNING: if it is not set, it will publish contact information of other persons.**

 {% sample lang="toml" %}
 ```toml
 no_owner = true